mnknegi/vim/Documentation.md

 > vim -R file_name.md

-Alternatively we can also use view command
+Alternatively we can also use view command.

 > view file_name.md